When effects cannot be estimated: redefining estimands to understand the effects of naloxone access laws: Motivating example

-We consider US county-level data 2007-2017, analyzed in two strata.
-We stratified by states that were early NAL/GSL-enactors (enacting any one of the NAL or GSL provisions considered from 2007 to 2012) and those that were late NAL/GSL-enactors (enacting any one of the NAL or GSL provisions considered in 2013 or later) (Table \ref{tab:states}).
-We discuss the decision to combine NAL with GSL below.
-We stratify by early-/late-enactor status, because the drivers of the opioid epidemic changed meaningfully during this time period: the years 2007-2012 represents a period where deaths were driven largely by prescription opioids and heroin, whereas in years 2013-2017 deaths were driven by fentanyl.\cite{cerda2020critical} We also stratified for estimation-related reasons, which we discuss further below.

-For the early-enactor strata, our data include: \textit{baseline covariates} in 2007 ($W$); \textit{exposure} of number of years the law provisions of interest were in place 2007-2012 ($A$), using exact dates to calculate partial years of enactment; and \textit{outcomes} of naloxone dispensations and opioid overdose deaths in 2013 ($Y$).
-For the late-enactor strata, our data entailed: baseline covariates in 2013 ($W$); number of years the law provisions of interest were in place 2013-2017 ($A$), again, including partial years of enactment; and outcomes of naloxone dispensations and opioid overdose deaths in 2018 ($Y$).

-We considered all US states and DC except for: Alaska, due to county boundary changes, and New Mexico and Connecticut, given their anomalous early enactment of NAL in 2001 and 2003, respectively.
-We also excluded 5.1\% of counties with missing naloxone dispensations (the only variable with missingness) in the early-enactor strata and 12.6\% in the late-enactor strata (more detail below).
-Our final sample size was 409 early-enactor counties and 2,298 late-enactor counties.
+We use US county-level data 2007-2018 for all states and DC except Alaska (due to county boundary changes), and New Mexico and Connecticut (given their anomalous early enactment of naloxone access laws in 2001 and 2003, respectively).
+Thus, our sampling unit is county, although law enactment (and therefore, positivity) is at the state-level.
+We further describe data sources and details in Section e1 of the eAppendix.